bhaberer/cinch-hangouts/README.md

       end
     end

-Then in channel use .hangouts to get notifications of the hangouts that have been linked recently.
+Then in channel use !hangouts to get notifications of the hangouts that have been linked recently.

 ## Contributing